 Background 3 Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs)?
 3 Where should applications be submitted to?
-3 The UKRI webpage says that the closing date is 23 March 2023 but the DTP I want to apply to has a different deadline - why is that?
-Can I apply at more than one DTP?
-3 How many fellowships are available at each DTP?
+The UKRI webpage says that the closing date is 25 March 2025 but the DTP I want to apply to has a different deadline - why is that?
+3 Can I apply at more than one DTP?
+How many fellowships are available at each DTP?
 Eligibility At which research organisations can I hold a postdoctoral fellowship?
 Do I have to have completed my PhD at the DTP I intend to apply to?
 Do I have to have been an ESRC-funded student?
 Can I apply if I have completed a professional doctorate?
-The eligibility criteria says that I have to have submitted my PhD and passed the viva vo by the call closing date of 23 March 2023.
+The eligibility criteria says that I have to have submitted my PhD and passed the viva vo by the call closing date of 25 March 2025.
 What does this mean?
 The outcome of my viva voce was that major corrections are required.
 Am I still eligible I have a fixed-term contract ending before the fellowship start date.
 Am I eligible?
 Does 'active postdoctoral experience' just refer to periods within academia?
-The specification states that career breaks will be disregarded from the 12 months postdoctoral experience - how are you defining 'career break'?
+The specification states that career breaks will be disregarded from the 12 months ' postdoctoral experience - how are you defining 'career break'?
 4 Is the 12-month period of postdoctoral experience calculated from the closing date for the competition or the start date of the fellowship?
 Can I apply for a fellowship on a part-time basis?
-5 Can I hold other employment at the same time as my fellowship?
+Can I hold other employment at the same time as my fellowship?
 Why can't I apply if I have a permanent post?
 Funding Who can advise me on costs?
 How much can I apply for?
-5 Can I include a co-investigator or any other research staff on the proposal?
+Can I include a Project Co-Lead or any other research staff on the proposal?
 Will proposals be assessed for their value for money?
-Are there any guidelines to conform to 'value for money'?
-Can I request a laptop as part of my application?
-6 Focus of the fellowship 6 The call says the fellowships must start on I October 2023.
-Is there any flexibility on the ıe start date?
-The specification states that the objective of the scheme is to support me in consolidati ing my PhD.
+Are there any guidelines to 5 conform to 'value for money'?
+5 Can I request a laptop as part of my application?
+Focus of the fellowship The call says the fellowships must start on I October 2025.
+Is there any flexibility on the start date?
+The specification states that the objective of the scheme is to support me in consolidati my PhD.
 What do you mean by 'consolidating'?
-6
+The time triac do you mean by consolidating the comment of the consolidations and the consolidations are the consolidations and the consolidations are consolidations.
+U